Riteshfyi/WarpShare/README.md

 # 🚀 WarpShare

-**WarpShare** is a real-time peer to peer file sharing and messaging platform that enables fast, secure, and peer-to-peer transfers without intermediaries.
+**WarpShare** is a peer to peer file sharing and messaging platform that enables fast, secure, and peer-to-peer transfers without intermediaries.
 Built using **WebRTC** & **Socket.io**, it allows users to exchange files and messages instantly over the local area network.

 ---